sparkbox/standard/best_practices/README.md

 -------

 * Write unit tests whenever possible.
-* Write intergration tests whenever possible.
+* Write integration tests whenever possible.
 * Everything should be tested before the client has a chance to find problems.
-* All issues should be tracked in github.
+* All issues should be tracked in Github.

 Browsers
 -------